 - Just as freshmen are required to take an alcohol and drug education module, a sexual harrasment module should also be required.
 CMU has already created that module, and already offers it to students on a volunteer basis.
 The language is currently geared more towards faculty; to fix it would be touching up parts of the examples.
 If the module isn’t suitable as an educational tool, it could be edited.
 Perhaps the whole school could take it when it is first implemented; after that only the freshmen would need to take it, as it is with the alcohol program.

-- reddit thing, a very rough idea based on the reddit.com forum.
+- peer support system, a very rough idea based on the reddit.com forum.

 - “rehab lessons” for perpetrators.
 Work in progress, ought to look up what’s been used in research.
 Could have them take the harassment module again.